News & Updates

 • The QPA for an item or service is identified on the remittance advice, with an appropriate explanation code.

 • The QPA is defined in federal law and, generally speaking, is considered the median contract rate for an item or service furnished by a similar provider or facility in the same insurance market.
-These rates were determined as of Jan.
-31, 2019, and have been further adjusted by the Consumer Price Index.

 • A provider who’s not satisfied with their payment from BlueCross for a Protected Service can begin the open negotiation period provided under federal law within 30 business days of the initial payment or notice of denial from BlueCross.

-• A provider must initiate the independent dispute resolution (IDR) process within four days after the end of the open negotiation period.
+• A provider must initiate the independent dispute resolution (IDR) process within four business days after the end of the open negotiation period.

 Open Negotiation and Independent Dispute Resolution